abalajiksh/mysite/content/posts/Comments-are-Here-Sort-Of.md

 ### Remark the 42

+**PS:** When I title this section as Remark42, the comments engine adds the javascript here for some reason and it is not where it is supposed to go.
+Hence I changed the title.

 This is fairly straightforward.
 Follow along the documentation for the setup [here](https://remark42.com/docs/getting-started/installation/).
 I setup the binary instead of using a docker container.
 Why you ask?
 It is because I hate docker, and it just adds overhead and more maintenance work.
 I downloaded the latest binary from the GitHub releases and unpacked the file.
 Login to the server and then run the following commands.
 If you are reading this article at-least a month after its publication, update the URL to the latest release.
 If you went with an ARM CPU for your server, use the `arm64` version, else `amd64` will do.

 {{<highlight text>}}wget https://github.com/umputun/remark42/releases/download/v1.14.0/remark42.linux-amd64.tar.gz{{</highlight>}}